Emaar Properties

 Emaar Properties (or simply Emaar) is an Emirati real estate development company located in the United Arab Emirates.
 The two largest shareholders are Dubai ruler Mohammed bin Rashid Al Maktoum and the UAE's sovereign wealth fund Investment Corporation of Dubai.

 It is a public joint-stock company, listed on the Dubai Financial Market, and has a valuation of US$16.8 billion as of August 2023 against the Net Asset Valuation of US$37.6 billion (AED 138.1B) as of December 2022 based on the valuation of assets done by third party valuer.
-Emaar has played a pivotal role in shaping the modern skyline of Dubai and has expanded its footprint internationally.

 Emaar Properties Dubai is one of the largest real estate developers in the UAE and is known for various large-scale projects, such as building Burj Khalifa, the tallest building in the world.

 History

 1997–2005

 Emaar Properties was founded and incorporated in 1997 by chairman Mohamed Alabbar.
 Emaar has interests in both commercial and residential property development, as well as malls and hospitality.
-The Dubai government initially owned 100 percent of the company while the founding shareholders held 24.3 percent when operations as a public company commenced after the IPO in 2000.
+The Dubai government initially owned 100% of the company while the founding shareholders held 24.3% when operations as a public company commenced after the IPO in 2000.
 The following year, Emaar announced plans to build Dubai Marina.

 In 2000, Emaar Properties was listed on the Dubai Financial Market and became the first property company to offer shares to foreign nationals.
 The first phase of the company's developmental projects began in 2001 when Emaar awarded the contract in a joint venture to build three of the six apartment towers.